Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: Brief review on JT gravity and genus expansion of partition function

 which is parametrized by a single function $U(\varphi)$, called the dilaton potential and $\mathcal{K}$ is the Extrinsic curvature.
 The Jackiw-Titelboim (JT) gravity corresponds to a specific choice of the dilation potential $U(\varphi)=-\Lambda \varphi$ \cite{Jackiw:1984je, Teitelboim:1983ux},

 where $\Lambda$ is the cosmological constant of the model.
 In this paper, we focus on the asymptotically anti-de Sitter ($AdS$) space with cosmological constant $\Lambda=-\frac{2}{L^2}$, with the $AdS$ length $L$.
-We will be working on the unit in which the $L=1$.
+We will set $L=1$. for subsequent analysis.
 We can now write down the JT action on a manifold $\mathcal{M}$ having boundary $\partial \mathcal{M}$ as,